Oyekunle-Mark/crusher_lang/README.md

 ### Crusher source codde
 To execute a Crusher source code, use `python crusher_lang/crusher_interpreter.py test.crush` replacing ****test.crush**** with the name of your file.

+## Improvements?
+- Fair to say I should spend more time on better error reporting.
+The `Token` struct have line and column properties.
+I just got too lazy to use em :(
+- Closures?
+Would be a neat idea.
+- `for` loops?
+Even though you could achieve the same thing with the existing while loop, but a little syntactic sugar wouldn't hurt anyone.